gwhall/gwhall.github.io/_posts/2018-1-10-Coffee blog.md

 <br><br>

 Despite the efforts of these diligent workers and the many field workers, producing quality coffee is always a challenging and uncertain business.
 One of the first things my boss told me was that climate change is noticeable affecting them.
 Weather is becoming more variable, including more frequent severe weather that can dislodge fruit from branches, wash away soil from roots, and spread fungal disease.
 Hectares of prime farmland are disappearing.
 To attain similar conditions as before, they must plant at higher elevations, but obviously a mountain only goes so high. <br>
-It’s seriously no joke- some research predicts the majority of arable land for coffee will disappear within 100 years. <br>In 2011, this company was hit hard with a “Roya” <a href="https://en.wikipedia.org/wiki/Hemileia_vastatrix">coffee leaf rust</a> outbreak that reduced their production by 75% of their previous year’s crop.
+It’s seriously no joke- some research predicts the majority of arable land for coffee will disappear within 100 years. <br><br>In 2011, this company was hit hard with a “Roya” <a href="https://en.wikipedia.org/wiki/Hemileia_vastatrix">coffee leaf rust</a> outbreak that reduced their production by 75% of their previous year’s crop.
 They still are climbing back, but still significanly below prior production levels
 <br><img src="{{ site.github.url }}/assets/img/Coffee prices.jpg">
+<br>Coffee prices over the years.
+The peak about 2/3 to the right was 2011.
 <br>